sintefore/neos4mosel/README.md

 	- it is also possible to register the email, see below
 - `user` - NEOS username (optional)
 	- must belong to credentials registered in system keyring

+Run `nemos --neos-info` to get a list of supported solvers and problem categories.
+Note that this includes only combinations usable from Mosel, i.e., supporting the AMPL NL input.
+Moreover, the list does _not_ include Gurobi, since this cannot be used via the XML-RPC API.

 ### Authentication